resbaz/resbaz2019/sydney/compute_day.md

 An introduction to <a href="https://research.unsw.edu.au/katana">UNSW's Katana</a> (a service for UNSW researchers).

+What do you do when your computing needs can no longer be met by your desktop or laptop?
+The obvious solution is to purchase a workstation or server, perhaps with some specialized hardware like GPUs.
+But this leads to the question of where it is going to be located and who is going to support it.

+Katana is a modular computational cluster where the core infrastructure such as networking, storage and several shared nodes are already paid for.
+Research groups who wish to use the system more extensively than a base level provided to everyone at UNSW, or those who wish to purchase specialized hardware can buy one or more compute nodes and let ResTech do the rest.
+This co-investment model has allowed Katana to grow from an initial 5 compute nodes to the current size of over 100 nodes making it the primary on campus resource for research computing.

 ## Stream 2

 Industry Tools - GCP, MS Azure, AWS/Ronin